-Fourth, \textit{dependency upgrading and migration techniques are needed.} Our introducing stage analysis uncovers that some DBs are introduced in deployment and maintenance.
-More specifically,~the~DL~stack in deployment environment can be different from the one in development environment.
-Therefore, dependency migration techniques are needed to check whether dependencies in development environment can be replaced with the one in deployment environment.
-Besides, in maintenance, dependency versions can be upgraded~for the benefit of fixed bugs and improved features.
+Fourth, \textit{dependency upgrading and migration techniques are needed.} Our introducing stage analysis uncovers that~some~DBs are introduced in deployment and maintenance.
+More specifically, DL~stack in deployment environment can~be~different from the one in development environment.
+Hence, dependency migration techniques are needed to check whether dependencies in development environment can be replaced with~the~ones in deployment environment.
+Besides, dependency versions can be upgraded~for the benefit of fixed~bugs~and~improved features.
 However, it may also introduce incompatibilities.
-Therefore, dependency upgrading techniques are needed to analyze the API changes and assess the risk in terms of potential DBs and the effort in terms of potential code adaptation in order to safely upgrade dependency versions.
+Therefore, dependency upgrading techniques are needed to analyze API changes and assess the risk in terms~of~potential DBs and the effort in terms of potential code adaptation.